-Our elderly clients appreciate SweetTree’s 24-hour availability.
-365 days of the year, our supportive carers are on-call for companionship and socialisation, help around the home, support with outings and appointments, personal care and assistance with certain medical care.
+Our clients appreciate SweetTree’s 24-hour availability, 365 days of the year.
+Our supportive carers are on-call for companionship and socialisation, help around the home, support with outings and appointments, personal care and assistance with certain medical care.

 Simply call to arrange a visit from a qualified carer at any time of the day or night, or choose to have your support worker live-in for complete around-the-clock peace of mind.
 All SweetTree carers undertake the Skills for Care Care Certificate through the SweetTree Care Training Academy, which means they understand the importance of good communication, the maintenance of dignity and privacy, how to safeguard you against any potential risks, and how to help you live well in your own home.